bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Jonas: 00:29:08

 What's the difference between doing this on nights and weekends and having the opportunity to do this full time and making this your regular job?
-Like, How does it change your approach or how do you pace yourself?
+How does it change your approach or how do you pace yourself?
 Or I mean, you're a few months in, so what has that transition been like?

 Martin: 00:29:22